-On those rare days when nothing sounds delicious, I turn to make this comforting Chinese Millet Porridge.
-It’s simple to cook and gentle on the tastebuds making it the perfect breakfast when everything else might just sound too sweet, too oily, or too heavy.
+This comforting Millet Porridge with Sweet Potatoes is perfect for a simple breakfast.
+It’s easy to cook and gentle on the tastebuds, making it the perfect breakfast when everything else might just sound too sweet, too oily, or too heavy.
+Three ingredients only.

-My answer to this nothing-sounds-good problem is this Chinese Millet Porridge recipe!
-Nondescript mornings still need a proper start, and I manage this through a simple, versatile and healthy porridge.
+My answer to this simple breakfast craving is Millet Porridge with Sweet Potatoes!
+Nondescript mornings still need a proper start, and I manage this through a simple, versatile and healthy millet porridge.

-Chinese Millet Porridge can be made either as a runny or thick porridge.
+Millet porridge is served warm (not hot and not cold) so it’s a breakfast that satisfies any weather and season.
+Millet porridge can be made either as a runny or thick porridge.
 I like mine runny enough that it pours off a spoon, but thick enough that you can see the millet poking out the surface.